pedro123456789-wq/Java-Checkers/README.md

 # Java-Checkers
-A Java implementation of the checkers game.
+A Java implementation of the checkers game using Swing.